Skip to main content

 auth.controller.tsAPI endpoints for auth operations and avatar management

-auth.service.tsBusiness logic for OTP, sessions, profiles
+auth.service.tsBusiness logic for OTP, profiles, onboarding

 transformer.tsResponse shaping for API versioning (includes avatar_url)